Dusty Springfield, Part Two

 Conversely, her exquisite reading of "Make It With You" could easily have been an outtake from her Memphis sessions.
 Dusty's sublimely relaxed approach to this David Gates classic only partially conceals a smouldering lust that lies just beneath the surface.
 When she sings oooooh baby, let's make it, I wanna make it with you, there can be no doubt that she's really feeling hot-to-trot!
 This is a page from the "Breakfast In Bed" manual of pop singing.

-Jeff Barry and Bobby Bloom's "Haunted" provided Dusty with one of her strongest bids for R & B radio and chart action (which, according to Billboard, she got surprisingly little of).
+Arranged by Dean Christopher, Jeff Barry and Bobby Bloom's "Haunted" provided Dusty with one of her strongest bids for radio and chart action (which, according to Billboard, she got surprisingly little of).
 Streetwise-sounding and ghetto-fabulous, it would've fit right into the soundtrack of a blaxploitation film like Truck Turner or Sweet Sweetback's Badassssssssss Song.
 Then again, Blacula might've made a better fit!
 The song bristles with foreboding as it drives home the metaphor of a past lover's ghostly presence haunting Dusty relentlessly.
 The strings shiver and moan like a funky phantom, and a footsteps-in-the-attic horn section evokes the spooks and spirits of Old Dark House movies.
 As a single, "Haunted" shook up Boston pretty good, but the rest of the country evidently wasn't in the mood for a thriller.
-Issued in August of 1971, it probably would've done better as a Halloween release.
+Issued in August of 1971, it might've done better as a Halloween release.

 (The flipside of "Haunted", recorded specifically as a B-side, was another Barry/Bloom song.
-"Nothing Is Forever" is something you could easily imagine Bloom himself singing; it would've fit right in with the rest of the material on his début album.
+"Nothing Is Forever" is something you could easily imagine Bloom himself singing; it would've fit right in with the rest of the material on his dƩbut album.
 While not an unreasonable choice for La Springfield to sing, her voice sounds awfully ragged on this maudlin ballad.
-She probably insisted that Barry keep it off the LP.)
+I wouldn't be surprised if she'd insisted that Barry keep it off the LP; unfortunately, Real Gone Music added it as a bonus track.)

 Gil Slavin and Mike Soles' Country-flavored "(You Ask Me To) Live Here With You" presents another sad lyric etched against a light, almost carefree-sounding musical backdrop; the basic, unadorned track calls to mind a young girl sitting alone and practicing her afternoon piano lesson.
 This time the contrasting moods work, perhaps because the song ends on a hopeful note.
 Afraid of the commitment a live-in relationship would mean, Dusty mounts a protest that ultimately proves to have been half-hearted.
 Love will surely win out, and soon there'll be a U-Haul van parked at the front door of her boyfriend's flat!
 Her subdued vocal is a most attractive blend of sandpaper and silk.
 "Live Here With You" is an example of the kind of tune Jeff Barry has said he favors: The freeze frame of a love affair captured at a specific point in time.